Lindström–Gessel–Viennot lemma: Schur polynomials

-On the other hand, the matrix M is exactly the matrix written above for D. This shows the required equivalence.
+On the other hand, the matrix M is exactly the matrix in the determinant definition of the Schur polynomials.
+This shows the required equivalence.
 (See also §4.5 in Sagan's book, or the First Proof of Theorem 7.16.1 in Stanley's EC2, or §3.3 in Fulmek's arXiv preprint, or §9.13 in Martin's lecture notes, for slight variations on this argument.)

 The Cauchy–Binet formula

 One can also use the Lindström–Gessel–Viennot lemma to prove the Cauchy–Binet formula, and in particular the multiplicativity of the determinant.

 Generalizations

 Talaska's formula

 The acyclicity of G is an essential assumption in the Lindström–Gessel–Viennot lemma; it guarantees (in reasonable situations) that the sums $e(a, b)$ are well-defined, and it advects into the proof (if G is not acyclic, then f might transform a self-intersection of a path into an intersection of two distinct paths, which breaks the argument that f is an involution).
 Nevertheless, Kelli Talaska's 2012 paper establishes a formula generalizing the lemma to arbitrary digraphs.
 The sums $e(a, b)$ are replaced by formal power series, and the sum over nonintersecting path tuples now becomes a sum over collections of nonintersecting and non-self-intersecting paths and cycles, divided by a sum over collections of nonintersecting cycles.
 The reader is referred to Talaska's paper for details.